Skip to main content

 Dragonfly servers do not communicate with other servers to make sure all config is identical.
 It is important to pass the exact same configuration to all nodes.

-Configuration is a JSON-encoded string in the following format:
+The configuration is a JSON-encoded string in the following format:

-[ // Array of node-entries
+[ // Array of node-entries.

 { // Node #1